 What is ‘right timing’?

-When I grew up in Austria my family went on frequent hiking trips into the Alps.
-Us children particularly enjoyed the trips when we went up gorges, using a variety of old wooden bridges that went over wild Alpine rivers.
+When I grew up in Austria my family went on frequent hiking trips to the Alps.
+As children, we particularly enjoyed the trips going up gorges and walking over wooden bridges over wild Alpine rivers.
 From there we watched the waterfalls shooting down the mountain.
 The views were spectacular.

-I was then and I am still fascinated by these stories.
-Many scientists have always thought these ‘hocus pocus’ methods are nothing else but weird heir loom, but when you see these bridges with your own eyes, the proof of ‘right timing’ is just there, right in front of your own eyes.
+Many scientists look down on these ‘hocus pocus’ methods.
+But the bridges are living proof- right in front of your own eyes.
 Below is an analogy that shows how ‘right timing’ can work for you

-Picture yourself – You are on a beach next to a small rowing boat and you want to row to the little island you can see in the distance.
-Of course you can set off at any time and somehow you will get there.
+Picture yourself – You are on a beach next to a small boat and you want to row to the little island you can see in the distance.
+Of course, you can set off at any time and somehow you will get there.